Panzerschrek/Square-Wheel/README.md

 But for small decals (like bullet holes) which size is comparable with lightmap texel size per-vertex lighting looks fine.

+### Skybox

+If material of a polygon contains "skybox" property, this polygon will not be drawn as usual.
+Instead it is just used to calculate visible sky region bounds (in screen space).
+Skybox is rendered prior to all world geometry.
+It is clipped with region of all skybox-marked polygons in order to reduce overdraw.

+There are some skyboxes limitations.
+First, it's not possible to see more than one skybox in one frame.
+But it is possible to use different skyboxes on different parts of the map.
+Second, it's not possible to draw properly polygons directly behind skybox polygons.
+Skybox brush in the middle of a room will not be displayed properly.
+But it's still possible to mark as skybox wall polygon of a room with other room behind it, as soon, as visibility determination code rejects all polygons of other room.

 ### Multithreading

 It's absolutely necessary to use multithreading in order to achieve acceptable performance.